Everyday Legal Grant

 - pilot projects that offer new approaches to delivering legal information

-- trialling a strategy to gain further insights in the delivery of legal information in a new way that could be replicated in other programs or services.
+- trialling a strategy to deliver legal information to inform other programs or services.

 Grant criteria